 - 1. A passing grade on any particular component of the course is not required for a student to pass the course as a whole. - 2.
 No "make up" exams will be given.
 If you find it necessary to miss an exam, notify me (in advance if possible) and produce a valid medical certificate.
 I will re-adjust the weighing of the missed exam to other exams or work in the course (the weighing of the missed exam will be at the instructor's discretion).
 In the event that a deferred final exam is granted, keep in mind that this exam does not have to cover the same material or have the same structure (e.g. format) as the regular final exam. - 3.
 Students should be aware of the academic regulations in the University of Calgary Calendar. - 4.
 Programmable (graphing) calculators, Blackberry's, laptops, cell phones and any other electronic device are not to be used in any exam. - 5.
 Plagiarism and Cheating: Students shall not submit words, ideas, images or data of another person as their own in any academic writing, essay, thesis, research, project or assignment in a course or program of study.
-Formula sheets and/or formulae written on(in) a textbook and/or computer (calculator) case is not allowed.
-Plagiarism and cheating are serious academic offences and will be dealt with severely. - 6.
-Students seeking reappraisal of a piece of graded work (assignment, midterm test) should discuss their work with the instructor within 7 days of the work being returned to the class.
+Formula sheets and/or formulae written on (in) a textbook and/or computer (calculator) case is not allowed.
+Plagiarism and cheating are serious academic offences and will be dealt with severely.

-- 7. Students will be responsible for all material listed on the course outline, regardless of whether or not the material has been covered in class, unless the instructor notifies the class that the material will not be covered. - 8.
-Students who are registered in the course can log on to Blackboard at:

-http://blackboard.ucalgary.ca/webapps/login.
-Further announcements concerning practice questions for grading is not required but it is highly recommended that students complete these questions, since success in engineering economics is highly related to learning by doing.
+- 6. Students seeking reappraisal of a piece of graded work (assignment, midterm test) should discuss their work with the instructor within 7 days of the work being returned to the class. - 7.
+Students will be responsible for all material listed on the course outline, regardless of whether or not the material has been covered in class, unless the instructor notifies the class that the material will not be covered. - 8.
+Students who are registered in the course can log on directly to Desire2Learn at: d2l.ucalgary.ca.
+Further announcements concerning Desire2Learn will be made throughout the semester.
+Practice questions will be available on Desire2Learn and I will make available the answer keys to these questions.
+Submitting practice questions for grading is not required but it is highly recommended that students complete these questions, since success in engineering economics is highly related to learning by doing.
 In addition these questions are interesting and fun. - 9.
 I try my best to respond to all emails but sometimes this is just impossible with both teaching and work commitments.
 However, due to the pervasiveness of computer viruses, I immediately delete all messages that I do not recognize.
 For this reason, please make sure that you identify yourself in the subject box of your email (which is common courtesy anyway). - 10.
 It is the student's responsibility to request academic accommodations.
 If you are a student with a documented disability who may require academic accommodation and have not registered with the Disability Resource Centre, please contact their office at 220-8237.
 Students who have not registered with the Disability Resource Centre are not eligible for formal academic accommodation.
 You are also required to discuss your needs with your instructor no later than seven (7) days after the start of this course.